Christophe-Foyer/website/public/data/about.md

 # Welcome

-🚧 This site is a work in progress and will soon be available at [cfoyer.com](https://cfoyer.com). 🚧
+🚧 This site is a work in progress. 🚧

 ---